G2Pavon/G2Pavon.github.io/_posts/2024-06-21-Mapping-a-Kreedz-map.md

 ---

 Now TrenchBroom is finally ready for KZ mapping.
 From now on you will only have to put your ideas into practice and let your imagination fly.
 Do what you want, no one will stop you.
 Do you want to make a map with only 257 LJ blocks?
 Do it.
 Do you want to create a Bhop map?
 Do it.
 Do you want to make a map with only edgebugs?
 Do it.
 Do you want to make a neon style death map?
 Don't do it, there are already plenty of ugly neon maps out there.
-Happy mapping!
+GL & HF!

 ---

 Too lazy for creating a map?
 Don't worry there is a template of a room with the start and end button (timer digits are not necessary as kz plugins is used).
 Copy the next .map (in text format) to clipboard and paste them in TrenchBroom `Ctrl + V`.
 Replace wads with your absolute wad paths.
-Finally add the block for jumps!.
+Finally add the block for jumps!
 ![image](https://github.com/G2Pavon/G2Pavon.github.io/assets/14117486/39002baf-2339-4d22-93f5-4a3e8a4f16ac)

 ```